Depending on where you live or the weather in your area, cycling at night can be awesome or an utter nightmare.

-I remember when I was out cycling at night and thought I would be ok with just the basics since I was only going a short distance.
+I remember my first few times when riding a bicycle at night and thought I would be ok with just the basics since I was only going a short distance.
 Not being prepared with a spare tube with my new wheels was a mistake.
 I didn’t plan for a flat but it’s inevitable when cycling at night and not seeing everything that’s on the road.

 Some cyclists prefer to ride with music in their ears while others like to be amused by their surroundings and natural sounds they can hear along the road.

 There is nothing wrong with having a little bit of background noise in your ears while riding, but having both ears plugged might be a problem.

 The reason I suggest avoiding both ears being plugged with headphones is to keep your senses active.
 You want to be able to hear what might be approaching you and or coming up behind you.

 Whether you’re wearing headphones or not, your hearing will be distorted with just moving in the wind.
 You can reduce the probability that you might not hear something by avoiding both ears being plugged.